semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Notifications

-A `Notification` offers a way to send messages to one or more desired Slack channels
+A `Notification` offers a way for sending messages to one or more Slack channels or users.
+Notifications are delivered on the success or failure of a pipeline and follow certain user-defined criteria and filters.

+A `Notification` can contain multiple rules that are being evaluated each time a pipeline ends, either successfully or unsuccessfully.

 ## Working with organizations